Type S — Steadiness: Gentle, Accommodating, and Soft-Hearted (Moderate-Paced and Accepting)

 Type S Personality Traits

-Key characteristics of personality type S:
+Key characteristics of Type S:

 • Avoid direct competition